williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 **If you put a conscious system (high Φ) into a quantum superposition of two different Φ structures, the superposition should be unstable and collapse quickly.**

 Why?
-Because consciousness requires integration, and a system in superposition isn't integrated—it exists in multiple states simultaneously.
+Because consciousness requires integration, and a system in superposition isn't integrated it exists in multiple states simultaneously.
 The theory predicts that consciousness "bites back" and causes the superposition to collapse, making it impossible for a conscious system to exist in superposition.

 This is a testable prediction!
 Unlike most consciousness theories, IIT makes falsifiable claims that could be tested with quantum computers or other quantum systems.